TypedIterator#

 CustomTypeT = TypeVar("CustomTypeT")

-class SectionIterator(BaseTypedIterator[CustomTypeT], Generic[CustomTypeT]):
+class SectionIterator(BaseTypedIterator[pd.DataFrame, CustomTypeT], Generic[CustomTypeT]):

 def iterate(self, data: pd.DataFrame, sections: pd.DataFrame) -> Iterator[tuple[pd.DataFrame, CustomTypeT]]: